What you can do about stubbornly low iron levels

 Written by Stephen Ward (MSc) on 6th August, 2021

 Iron deficiency is common, especially among women, vegetarians, and anyone who is hypo-thyroid.
 It can make you feel, tired, dizzy, moody, and cause head aches as the body doesn’t have enough iron to make haemoglobin, the protein in red blood cells that carries oxygen around the body.

-Iron as a supplement should only be taken following lab testing of iron levels in the body.
-When supplementing or when focusing on foods containing high levels of iron, some people find their levels remain stubbornly low.
-What’s going on?
+But when supplementing or when focusing on eating foods containing high levels of iron, some people find their levels remain stubbornly low.

 What can you do?